 1. Clean Diet For Clear Skin

-I already made a complete article about what foods to eat for clear skin, but it never hurts to repeat how diet is playing a crucial role in acne and blemishes.
+It never hurts to repeat how diet is playing a crucial role in acne and blemishes (read my article on the French diet for more).
 I’ve seen a massive difference in my skin since I’ve cut down on processed and unhealthy foods, sugar, and dairy intake.
 Scientists have found that certain foods that cause your blood sugar levels to spike raise your body’s insulin levels, which causes a reaction that blocks your pores and creates blemishes.
 Instead, I would recommend eating a diet rich in antioxidants; whole grain, fruits, and vegetables.

 In my experience, reducing dairy intake made a massive difference in my skin.
 However, for other people, sugar or fried food (like fried chicken or French fries) can cause pimples.
 If you’re not sure what your dietary triggers might be, it can help to keep a food diary to see when new pimples emerge.